-Boeing has an aggressive internal recycling program and it seeks to deliver only its non-recyclable waste, including putrescible solid waste, to Covanta instead of a landfill.
+Martin Brower has an aggressive internal recycling program and it seeks to deliver only its non-recyclable waste, including putrescible solid waste, to Covanta instead of a landfill.

-The Metro-area waste that is delivered to Covanta is not included in Metro's recovery rate calculation because state statute (ORS 465A.010(4)(f)(B)) stipulates that only those wastesheds that burn mixed solid waste for energy recovery within their wasteshed boundaries may count a portion of it towards their DEQ recovery rate calculation.
-Marion County is the only wasteshed within Oregon that hosts a waste-to-energy facility within its boundaries; therefore, it is the only wasteshed that is currently allowed to include a portion of the in-County waste that is delivered to Covanta in its recovery rate.
-Approval of the proposed license is not expected to impact the Metro region's recycling and waste reduction efforts.
+The Metro-area waste that is delivered to Covanta is considered to be disposal and does not count toward recovery in Metro's recovery rate calculation because state statute (ORS 465A.010(4)(f)(B)) stipulates that only those wastesheds that burn mixed solid waste for energy recovery within their wasteshed boundaries may count a portion of it towards their DEQ recovery rate calculation.
+Marion County is the only wasteshed within Oregon that hosts a waste-to-energy facility within its boundaries; therefore, it is the only wasteshed that is currently allowed to include a portion of the in-county waste that is delivered to Covanta in its recovery rate.
+Approval of the proposed NSL is not expected to impact the Metro region's recycling and waste reduction efforts.